 Camping on the Island Rügen – Baltic Sea

 From one side of the Baltic Sea to the other… mhh… What would be the best way to do it?
 Of course, with a ferry.
 Starting from Trelleborg, we will cross the Baltic Sea, or how the Germans call it, the Ostsee, to reach Rostock, one of Germany’s Hanseatic cities.
-We cannot wait to reunite with Martin and Henning, two very old friends of Karl before we will continue our journey to the island Rügen.
+We cannot wait to reunite with Martin and Henning, two very good friends of Karl before we will continue our journey to the island Rügen.
 Fans of Caspar David Friedrich, a 19th-century German Romantic landscape painter and in our eyes one of the inspirations for many Instagram pictures of today, will love what we are going to do.
 We will spend a good week on the island in the Baltic Sea camping at the Regenbogen Camp and visiting Karl’s nice.
-The chalk cliffs of Rügen in particular will undoubtedly become one of our highlights of Rügen as a natural monument.
+The chalk cliffs of Rügen, in particular, will undoubtedly become one of our highlights of Rügen as a natural monument.

 Gay Capital Berlin & pickled cucumbers at Spreewald

 Our next stop in Germany will be a short visit to Berlin to pick up Karl’s friends for a short vacation in the German pickled cucumber paradise, the Spreewald.
-Just short drive south-east from Berlin in the German state Brandenburg, Karl’s parents have a small, secluded holiday home.
+Just a short drive southeast from Berlin in the German state Brandenburg, Karl’s parents have a small, secluded holiday home.
 Dense pine forests and an extensive lake and river landscape have everything you need for a short trip to Brandenburg.
 Of course, we take our inflatable canoes with us to paddle through late summer nature.
 And of course, we will take a few jars of the famous pickled gherkins from the Spreewald with us, just in case.

 Berlin is one of the most international cities in Germany and is, at the same time, considered to be one of the gay-friendlies European cities for LGBTQ+ travelers from all over the world.
 The gay scene and the LGBTQ+ community are considered to be very diverse, welcoming, truly hipster, and rainbow proudly queer.